Welcome

 St George’s Church Hall in Jesmond, Newcastle NE2 2TF

-As a community group, fiddle players of all abilities are welcome to just drop in.
+As a community group, fiddle players of a wide range of abilities are welcome to just drop in.
 Music is provided and we encourage participants to become familiar with the tunes and to play by ear.
 More accessible foundation lines as well as challenging harmony lines are used to engage players of all abilities.
 Each meeting costs £8, payable on the night.
 However, the aim of the group is to be accessible to all, so should the meeting cost be a barrier to joining, please get in touch as arrangements can be made.

 We strive to support traditional music in the North East and this often involves participating in the traditional music festivals throughout the year, either through entering group competitions or by performing in concerts.
 Our Annual Concert in November and is a key event in our calendar.
 However, no-one should feel they have to perform – it’s all just for fun!